 \section{Taxonomy of Attack Models}

 In this section, we address \circled{RQ1} by presenting a \emph{taxonomy} of adversarial threats in QML based on the adversary's level of access-black-box, gray-box, and white-box, and the quantum-specific mechanisms exploited during the attack.
 While prior works have explored individual attack scenarios \cite{lu2020quantum,Kundu-poisoning-2025,choudhury25crosstalk}, the absence of a unified framework has limited our understanding of how vulnerabilities propagate across different stages of the QML pipeline.
 We address this gap through our taxonomy, which highlights how each threat model maps to distinct attack categories such as \emph{encoding manipulation}\cite{Kundu-poisoning-2025}, \emph{circuit tampering}, \cite{west2023benchmarking}and \emph{hardware level side-channel attacks}\cite{choudhury25crosstalk}.
 This systematic classification also enables consistent comparison across existing literature and clarifies how classical attack paradigms extend into the quantum domain.
-Figure~\ref{fig:Taxonomy} illustrates the attack vectors within the QML workflow, and Table~\ref{tab:Attack_taxonomy_Access_level} summarizes representative attacks under each threat model.
-To operationalize this framework, we decompose the adversarial landscape along two key dimensions-{\em the adversary’s level of access} and {\em the nature of the exploited mechanism}.
+Figure~\ref{fig:Taxonomy} illustrates the attack vectors within the QML workflow, and Table~\ref{tab:Attack_taxonomy} summarizes representative attacks under each threat model.